spyder-ide/spyder-docs/README.md

 ## Overview

 This repository contains the documentation for Spyder, the Scientific Python Development Environment.
-The Spyder 3 docs can be viewed at [docs.Spyder-IDE.org](https://docs.spyder-ide.org/), and the in-development Spyder 4 docs can be previewed at [docs.Spyder-IDE.org/develop/](https://docs.spyder-ide.org/develop/).
+You can view the live docs for current and past Spyder versions at [docs.Spyder-IDE.org](https://docs.spyder-ide.org).

 For more information about Spyder itself, please see our [website](https://www.spyder-ide.org/) and the [main repo](https://github.com/spyder-ide/spyder).

 ## Building and Deploying

-The docs are built with [Sphinx](http://www.sphinx-doc.org/en/stable/index.html) and deployed with [Doctr](https://drdoctr.github.io/doctr/) to the [docs.Spyder-IDE.org](https://docs.spyder-ide.org/) domain.
+The docs are built with [Sphinx](http://www.sphinx-doc.org/en/stable/index.html) and deployed with GitHub Actions to the [docs.Spyder-IDE.org](https://docs.spyder-ide.org/) domain.
-The ``master`` branch contains the in-development docs for Spyder 4, which should be ready for release soon, while the ``3.x`` branch has the docs for the previous major version, Spyder 3.
+The ``master`` branch contains the in-development docs for Spyder 4, while the ``3.x`` branch has the docs for the previous major version, Spyder 3.

 ## Contributing